-David Barry, a partner at Sugarman, Rogers, Barshak & Cohen, P.C., has achieved outstanding results on behalf of corporate and individual clients in such diverse practice areas as product liability defense, legal malpractice defense, and plaintiff’s medical malpractice cases.
+David Barry, a senior trial lawyer and partner at Sugarman Rogers, has achieved outstanding results on behalf of corporate and individual clients in such diverse practice areas as product liability defense, legal malpractice defense, and plaintiff’s medical malpractice cases.
 David has been lead trial counsel in hundreds of cases in the state and federal courts of Massachusetts and other New England states.
-He has tried more than 60 cases, most of them before juries, and has obtained scores of noteworthy verdicts and judgments in favor of his clients.
+He has tried more than 60 cases, most of them before juries, and has obtained noteworthy verdicts and judgments in favor of his clients.

 Throughout his career, David has maintained a practice that includes advocacy for both plaintiffs and defendants.
 He believes that this cross-disciplinary experience has made him a more effective lawyer for everyone he represents.
 Clients particularly appreciate his ability to communicate complex, technical information to juries, and to find the compelling “story” that brings together the facts of a case.

 David has successfully defended major manufacturers in complex product liability cases involving a wide range of consumer and industrial products, including automobiles, buses, cranes, fork lift trucks, pharmaceutical drugs, gas and electrical equipment, power tools, and many others.
 He has served as New England regional counsel and Massachusetts trial counsel for U.S. and international manufacturers that face multi-million dollar exposure in cases involving catastrophic injuries and fatalities allegedly caused by product design, warning, or manufacturing defects.

 - Directed verdict for manufacturer of industrial fan after plaintiff’s opening statement, upheld by Massachusetts Appeals Court

 - Jury verdict for manufacturer of crimping tool in federal court case involving serious crushing injury